Office Safety in a Post-Pandemic World

 The Role of ISO 9001 in Maintaining Quality Standards

-Implementing ISO 9001 in the current scenario goes beyond standard business practices.
-It now includes adapting quality management systems to incorporate pandemic-related safety measures.
-For example, companies are revising their standard operating procedures (SOPs) to include health screenings and sanitation processes.
+This is also true when it comes to pandemic-related safety measures.
+For example, some companies have gone as far as revising their standard operating procedures (SOPs) to include health screenings and sanitation processes.

 The emphasis is on a holistic approach where health safety measures become an integral part of quality management, ensuring not just the physical product or service quality but also the safety and well-being of the employees and customers.